howardosborne/locust_for_jmeter_users/more_complex_example.md

 ```python
 class MakePurchase(SequentialTaskSet):
 ```
 Tasksets can also be nested in other tasksets and weight attributes can be set to determine the relative number of times each task is called.
-See the [documentation](https://docs.locust.io/en/latest/writing-a-locustfile.html#taskset-class) for more details.
+More details are in the [Locust documentation](https://docs.locust.io/en/latest/writing-a-locustfile.html#taskset-class).

 ## Start up/setup
 JMeter has setUp and tearDown thread groups to carry out any initialisation activity (as well as pre and post processors), to do this in Locust, add an on_start function.
 In the example, we will need to provide a unique identifier.